Specialised Health, Behind the Scenes. Who is Specialised Health?

 Do you have a life outside of Exercise Physiology?

 How can you not in this beautiful place we call New Zealand?
-I like doing fun stuff in pretty places (see photos).
+I like doing fun stuff in amongst all the amazing scenery we have around here (see photos).

 How did you survive the lockdown, and do you have any tips for the Australians?